The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 I mean, I'm just asking.

-Bloomberg News consumer prices in U.S. rose in February as gasoline jumped.
+Bloomberg News, consumer prices in the U.S. rose in February as gasoline jumped.

 The cost of living in the U.S., this is inflation.

-In fact, let me say that instead of costly.
+In fact, let me say that instead of cost, the same thing.

-Inflation in the U.S. rose in February by more by the most in ten months, reflecting a jump in gasoline that failed to spread to other goods and services.
+Inflation in the U.S. rose in February by the most in 10 months, reflecting a jump in gasoline that failed to spread to other goods and services.

 The consumer price index climbed 0.4%, matching the median forecast of economists surveyed by Bloomberg News.